How does a levain make bread rise?

 But simple flour and water is fantastic anyway.

-How does Sourdough work differently to yeast?
+How does Sourdough work?

 Actually it’s the lactic acid which flavours sourdough bread with that creamy twang we associate with it.